 That feeling when you see a low-income person with nicer stuff than you

 My mother had heard that some kids at our church couldn’t afford new clothes.
-So she asked me to help her pick out some clothes to give to them.
+She asked me to help her pick out some clothes to give to them.
 This was the 90s so we went to the typical teenager stores of the time – Old Navy, Guess, Calvin Klein, Ralph Lauren, Tommy Hilfiger.

 When she gave them the clothes, I noticed that they discarded the Old Navy duds but were quite excited about the name-brand items.
-The name brand items weren’t necessarily better looking but they were emblazoned with the brand name (this was the 90s when that was the style).
+The name brand items weren’t better looking but they were emblazoned with the brand name (this was the 90s when that was the style).
 I thought this was peculiar because new clothes are new clothes.
-I proudly wore (and still wear) stuff from Walmart and would have been grateful for the gift.
+I proudly wore (and still wear) clothing from Walmart and would have been grateful for the gift.

-Likewise, when I visited a child for whom I was performing pro bono services, I couldn’t help but notice that she was wearing a Helly Hansen coat.
+Similarly, when I visited a child for whom I was performing pro bono services, I couldn’t help but notice that she was wearing a Helly Hansen coat.
 That coat was probably more expensive than the one I was wearing, as her attorney.

 Something similar happened when I was talking to a woman I mentor at an event for our mentees.
 Nearby was a child of another mentee decked out in a shiny rose gold shirt with matching rose gold accessories, including cat ears, hair trinkets and shoes.
 I definitely never had such nice things when I was a kid, and I’m sure my parents earned at least quadruple the income that hers did.